 Pussy Pairs (memory)

 ‘Pussy Pairs’ or also ‘Mumury’, is a memory game with vulva pictures.
 The memory is intended to raise awareness of vulva diversity and to celebrate the diversity of all people.
 It is both an artistic and slightly provocative icebreaker.
 It can be a visual aid in the context of sex education.
 But honestly, it helps all people to finally see real vulvas.
-The game challenges us and makes us think, because the prejudices against the (female*) sex organ are deeply rooted in us.
+The game challenges us and makes us think, because the prejudices against the sex organ of menstruating people are deeply rooted in us.
 Pussy Pairs wants to overcome not only prejudices but also feelings of shame and fear of touching the vulva.
 Instead, sexual autonomy and more self-love is being encouraged by showing pictures of real vulvas.
 The Memory also invites an open dialogue about aesthetic ideas and also doubts about our vulva.
 The aim is to find as many pairs of matching vulvas as possible.

 Who’s behind the game?

 Gloria Dimmel has been producing vulva replicas from clay in Vienna since 2017.
 By now more than 130 people have participated in her project.
 Also all 18 vulvas we get to see in the game are imprints of real people.
 A part of the proceeds will be donated to support the rights of womxn.
 A particular focus is genital mutilation of people with female genitalia, which affects around 200 million menstruators worldwide every year.